 Bánh Mì Hòa Mã in recent days

-At first they also sold baguette and cooled meat separately.
+At first, they also sold baguette and cooled meat separately.
 Customers ate at the stall or brought home.
 But their customers were officers, workers, students, pupils who didn’t have enough time to eat at the stall.
 The owner put pork meat, pork pie and pate into the 1 span long baguette to make it more convenient for students, officers to bring to their universities, working places… The taste of the food was very special.
-It costed from 3 to 10 VND.
+It cost from 3 to 10 VND.
 The owner called the baguette with cooled meat “cát-cút” (casse-croûte in French) which means super bowl.
 Nowadays we called it Bánh Mì in Vietnamese and foreigners called it Vietnamese Sandwich.
 The Vietnamese Sandwich Hòa Mã has been a favorite of many Saigon people and the stall has been always crowded for many years.

 3. Taste of Vietnamese Sandwich has diversified

 Wheat-flour bread has been the most common source of starch in Western cuisine for a long time.
 In Vietnamese’s eyes, bread was a snack when it was just imported into the country.
 It was considered as “steamed rice on the go”.
-But in recent days, it is number one food on Saigon streets.
-The interesting change on the standard taste and texture of Bánh Mì surts the fancy and satisfies culinary needs of Saigon people.
+But in recent days, it is the number one food on Saigon streets.
+The interesting change in the standard taste and texture of Bánh Mì surts the fancy and satisfies the culinary needs of Saigon people.

-There are countless of breads with different shapes and recipes.
-And there are many ways to eat breads.
-The classic ways to eat bread are: bread with beef steak, bacon, soup, pate, sausage, scrambled egg, butter, jam… Vietnamese people rarely eat bread like that.
+There are countless of bread with different shapes and recipes.
+And there are many ways to eat bread.
+The classic ways to eat bread include bread with beef steak, bacon, soup, pate, sausage, scrambled egg, butter, jam… Vietnamese people rarely eat bread like that.
 We prefer fillings put into the bread.
 The crust must be crispy, the size must be medium and with less starch.
 We don’t use Western products such as bacon or sausage as above but our traditional foods such as pork pie and braised pork.
 People in South Vietnam like eating vegetables and pickles, so that we add some slices of cucumber, carrot and daikon pickles, green onion, coriander, some slices of chili or black pepper, soy sauce and tomato sauce.
 In addition, we also add pate and butter.
-At the end, we have a baguette filled with meat, vegetables, pate, butter, spices and sauce.
+In the end, we have a baguette filled with meat, vegetables, pate, butter, spices and sauce.
 This amazing food is a perfect mix of the tender meat, the fresh vegetables, the sour and sweet pickles and the hot chili.
-The great flavor has attracted people at all ages.
+The great flavor has attracted people of all ages.

-Besides Bánh Mì with cooled meat, there are others Bánh Mì with various fillings that are mouth-watering: grilled pork, beef pie, fish pie, canned fish, pork floss, stewed organ, beef jerky, char sew, shredded chicken, toasted pork, pork skin strip…
+Besides Bánh Mì with cooled meat, there are others Bánh Mì with various fillings that are mouth-watering: grilled pork, beef pie, fish pie, canned fish, pork floss, stewed organ, beef jerky, char sew, shredded chicken, roasted pork, pork skin strip…

 4. Vietnamese Sandwich is sold everywhere and eaten at any time

 More and more Bánh Mì has been sold in the city.
-People eat Bánh Mì everywhere on the streets, at working places, at schools, at home… and at any time of the day as breakfast, lunch, dinner, supper.
+People eat Bánh Mì everywhere on the streets, at workplaces, at schools, at home… and at any time of the day as breakfast, lunch, dinner, supper.
 The reason is that it is not only delicious but also cheap and convenient.
-It’s a food for all: poor people and rich people.
+It’s a food that is for all: poor people and rich people.
 Vietnamese people have created many flavorful recipes of Bánh Mì.
 Everyday Bánh Mì has been sold at metal rolling carts, street food shoulder poles, street food stalls and in bakeries.
 This kind of food has become the soul of Saigon.

 Bánh Mì was sold in a glass case on the street